An R recursion to compute Bartlett relations Tweet

 It is one of those times that I am really excited and somewhat obsessed with the current research project I am working on.
 It is an old idea that after many years going around my head, it seems to be coming close to fruition.
 This is not the reason I am writing though.

 Part of that research project involves heavy usage of the Bartlett relations (or Bartlett identities).
-The Bartlett relations (see Bartlett 1953, Section 2) are at the core of much of statistical theory and practice.
+The Bartlett relations (see Bartlett 1953, sec.
+2) are at the core of much of statistical theory and practice.
 They explain the way that the null expectations of products of log-likelihood derivatives are linked to each other.

 For example, you might have heard or been taught that the variance of the maximum likelihood estimator (MLE) can be estimated using the inverse of the expected value of the negative second derivative of the log-likelihood at the maximum likelihood estimates.
 This is simply due to the, so-called, second Bartlett identity according to which the latter expectation is equal to the variance of the first derivative of the log-likelihood, whose inverse is, in turn, the variance to use based on standard results about the limiting distribution of the MLE.